-Standard B5 Developments should provide adequate ver links that maintain or enhance local access ibility.
-Footpaths have been provided from the street to the front porch of the dwellings fronting Springvale Road at ground level. links that maintain or enhance local access street to the front porch of the dwellings fronting Springvale Road at ground level.
+Standard B5 Developments should provide adequate vehicle and pedestrian links that maintain or enhance local accessibility. ✓ Standard met Footpaths have been provided from the street to the front porch of the dwellings fronting Springvale Road at ground level.
 One double crossover is proposed off Stephenson Street.
 It is considered that the location of the one crossover is appropriate to maintain local accessibility.
 It is considered that local accessibility is improved with the removal of crossovers off Springvale Road.
-Developments should be oriented to front e existing and proposed ✓ Standard met streets.
-Ground level entries front Springvale Road.
+Developments should be oriented to front existing and proposed streets. ✓ Standard met Ground level entries front Springvale Road.
 A large number of habitable room windows and balconies front the streets.
 The ground level food and drink premises includes large windows on both Springvale Road and Stephenson Street frontages.
 High fencing in front of dwellings should be avoided if practicable. ✓ Standard met A low 1.5 metre high fence is proposed along the Springvale Road boundary.
-Development next to existing public open s pace should be laid out ✓ Standard met to complement the open space.
-The site is not adjacent to existing public open space.
-Decision Any relevant urban design objective, policy this scheme. or statement set out in The design response.
+Development next to existing public open space should be laid out to complement the open space. ✓ Standard met The site is not adjacent to existing public open space.
+Decision Guidelines Any relevant urban design objective, policy or statement set out in this scheme.
+The design response.
 Objective To integrate the layout of development with the street.